gitlabhq/gitlabhq/doc/development/writing_documentation.md

 ## Documentation style guidelines

-All the documentation follow the same [styleguide](doc_styleguide.html).
+All the docs follow the same [styleguide](doc_styleguide.md).

 ### Markdown

-Currently GitLab docs use Redcarpet as [markdown](../user/markdown.html) engine, but there's an [open discussion](https://gitlab.com/gitlab-com/gitlab-docs/issues/50) for implementing Kramdown in the near future.
+Currently GitLab docs use Redcarpet as [markdown](../user/markdown.md) engine, but there's an [open discussion](https://gitlab.com/gitlab-com/gitlab-docs/issues/50) for implementing Kramdown in the near future.